Johan-Hennius/kit-wagstaff-tattoo/README.md

 ## Issues
 - form order - need to adjust order of fields as they appear
+- Success messages not appearing

 ## Tests
 - Test form post request
+- user creation, login, logout

+# Day 2
+- Change class based views to function based views to allow for simpler integration of messages

 # Future Features